 PRP has also been utilized to treat intra-articular injuries.
 Examples include arthritis, arthrofibrosis, articular cartilage defects, meniscal injury, and chronic synovitis or joint inflammation.

 PRP has been used to enhance surgical outcomes in maxillofacial, cosmetic, spine, orthopedic, and podiatric surgery.
 Like other types of prolotherapy, PRP has low risk and few side effects.
-There have been no documented cases of carcinogenesis, hyperplasia, or tumor growth associated with the use of autologous PRP despite the use of growth factors.
+There have been no documented cases of carcinogenesis, hyperplasia, or tumor growth associated with autologous PRP despite the use of growth factors.
 PRP growth factors never enter the cell or its nucleus.

 In summary, Platelet Rich Plasma (PRP) Prolotherapy involves the application of concentrated platelets, which release a supra-maximal quantity of growth factors that stimulate recovery in non-healing injuries.
-PRP causes a mass influx of growth factors, such as platelet-derived growth factor, fibroblast growth factor and others, which exert their effects on fibroblasts causing proliferation and thereby accelerating the regeneration of injured tissues.
+PRP causes a mass influx of growth factors, such as platelet-derived growth factor, fibroblast growth factor, and others, which exert their effects on fibroblasts causing proliferation and accelerating the regeneration of injured tissues.
 Specifically, PRP enhances the fibroblastic events involved in tissue healing including chemotaxis, proliferation of cells, proteosynthesis, reparation, extracellular matrix deposition, and the remodeling of tissues.
 Tissues can heal faster with PRP.

 Weglein A. Focused Review: Current Trends in Platelet-Rich Plasma Injection Treatments.
 Journal of Neurosurgical Review, Vol 1 (2011).

 Anitua E, Sanchez M, Nurden AT, Zalduendo MM, De La Fuente M, Azofra J, et al.